Latin (LAT)

 LAT 102.
 Elementary Latin II.
 3 Credit Hours.

-Prerequisite: LAT 101 or the high school equivalent.
+Prerequisite: LAT 101 or equivalent.

 LAT 201.
 Intermediate Latin I. 3 Credit Hours.

-Prerequisite: LAT 102 or the high school equivalent.
+Prerequisite: LAT 102 or equivalent.

 LAT 202.
 Intermediate Latin II.
 3 Credit Hours.